DemuteStudio/ReaHaptic/README.md

 You can also send files directly to the app from Reaper and load haptic files with video reference from the file browser.

 ### IOS Installation:
 To use the haptics receiver app on iOS you will need to build it yourself with Xcode.
-You can get the unity project here: https://github.com/FlorianHeynen/HapticsReciever
+You can get the unity project here: **[Reahaptic Receiver](https://github.com/FlorianHeynen/ReahapticsReciever)**
 After cloning the project you can build, make sure you have IOS as a platform. when you have built you can open it in xcode. make sure you have a xcode version that is compatible with the ios version you want to build for, you can check in the table here: xcode

 ![Haptic Tracks](Images/XcodeSigning.png)